 One of the obvious health economic benefits that comes from the clinical benefits CERAMENT offers is a reduced utilization of healthcare resources.
-A reduced number of re-infections as a result of treatment with CERAMENT G and CERAMENT V in a one-step procedure naturally leads to fewer return visits and fewer surgeries and, as a consequence, fewer hospital stays.
-Improved clinical outcomes also have a positive impact on society as a whole - such as reduced sick leave, reduced need for rehabilitation and care.
+A reduced number of re-infections and reduced amputation frequency as a result of treatment with CERAMENT G and CERAMENT V in a one-step procedure naturally leads to fewer return visits and fewer surgeries and, as a consequence, fewer hospital stays.
 The significance of health benefits and the calculation models for evaluating the cost-effectiveness of health benefits differ between different healthcare systems.
-Our teams therefore work closely with local expertise to increase our ability to include the CERAMENT platform more quickly in replacement systems in new markets.
+A common way to evaluate whether a product should be covered by a reimbursement system is by performing an HTA - Health Technology Assessment.
+An HTA is the scientific work that evaluates the relative effect and safety of a treatment, i.e. what is the benefit of the product in comparison with what is already used in healthcare.
+The model we have now established has increased our opportunities to more quickly include the CERAMENT platform in replacement systems in new markets.